ssnehaa/e-learning-portal-spring-boot-angular/README.md

 ## Runninng the angular project
 1. Open cmd
 2. Go to the project directory
-3. Run 'npm install' to install the Angular dependencies
+3. Run `npm install` to install the Angular dependencies
-4. Run 'npm start'
+4. Run `npm start`

 ## Running the spring project
 1. In the application.properties file change the username and password to the required MySQL username and password